randomaccess2023/MG2023/Video 30/README.md

 * Apart from the code, I added `Portion of training dataset.pdf`, `Portion of test dataset.pdf`, `Loss and accuracy curve.pdf` and `Model prediction.pdf` which are a few images you will see in `EfficientNetV2L.ipynb`.

-> Some differences can be found with notebook `AlexNet.ipynb` and the code that has been shown in the video of __MEDIOCRE_GUY__ YouTube channel.
+> Some differences can be found with notebook `EfficientNetV2L.ipynb` and the code that has been shown in the video of __MEDIOCRE_GUY__ YouTube channel.

 These are minor differences. __NO NEED TO WORRY ABOUT IT__.